 In the article, the authors talked to Richard Watson of Seven Oak Dairy Farm in Georgia.
 He is testing out a new technology called IDA on 200 of his 2,000 dairy cows.
 IDA uses TensorFlow, Google’s AI software.
 The data for IDA is generated from collars the cows wear.
 It can detect when a cow is eating, drinking, ruminating, sleeping and walking.
 All of those data points are digested by Ida and TensorFlow to give the farmer a readout of where his cows are, health-wise.

 When we visited Watson’s farm, he found three of his cows were targeted by the app for showing signs that they were sick, and one was possibly in heat.
-He said the app saves him a “massive amount of time.
+He said the app saves him a massive amount of time.
 “We would like for heat detection, for example, literally, we would have to go through all 2,000 cows on a daily basis and check each one individually,” Watson said.

 Read the full article here.